Subatomic particle: By statistics

 Any subatomic particle, like any particle in the three-dimensional space that obeys the laws of quantum mechanics, can be either a boson (with integer spin) or a fermion (with odd half-integer spin).

 In the Standard Model, all the elementary fermions have spin 1/2, and are divided into the quarks which carry color charge and therefore feel the strong interaction, and the leptons which do not.
 The elementary bosons comprise the gauge bosons (photon, W and Z, gluons) with spin 1, while the Higgs boson is the only elementary particle with spin zero.

 The hypothetical graviton is required theoretically to have spin 2, but is not part of the Standard Model.
-Some extensions such as supersymmetry predict additional elementary particles with spin 3/2, but none have been discovered as of 2023.
+Some extensions such as supersymmetry predict additional elementary particles with spin 3/2, but none have been discovered as of 2026.

 Due to the laws for spin of composite particles, the baryons (3 quarks) have spin either 1/2 or 3/2 and are therefore fermions; the mesons (2 quarks) have integer spin of either 0 or 1 and are therefore bosons.

 By mass

-In special relativity, the energy of a particle at rest equals its mass times the speed of light squared, E = mc ^{2}.
+In special relativity, the energy of a particle at rest equals its mass times the speed of light squared, E = mc^{2}.
 That is, mass can be expressed in terms of energy and vice versa.
 If a particle has a frame of reference in which it lies at rest, then it has a positive rest mass and is referred to as massive.

 All composite particles are massive.
 Baryons (meaning "heavy") tend to have greater mass than mesons (meaning "intermediate"), which in turn tend to be heavier than leptons (meaning "lightweight"), but the heaviest lepton (the tau particle) is heavier than the two lightest flavours of baryons (nucleons).
 It is also certain that any particle with an electric charge is massive.

 When originally defined in the 1950s, the terms baryons, mesons and leptons referred to masses; however, after the quark model became accepted in the 1970s, it was recognised that baryons are composites of three quarks, mesons are composites of one quark and one antiquark, while leptons are elementary and are defined as the elementary fermions with no color charge.

 All massless particles (particles whose invariant mass is zero) are elementary.
 These include the photon and gluon, although the latter cannot be isolated.

 By decay

-Most subatomic particles are not stable.
-All leptons, as well as baryons decay by either the strong force or weak force (except for the proton).
-Protons are not known to decay, although whether they are "truly" stable is unknown, as some very important Grand Unified Theories (GUTs) actually require it.
-The μ and τ muons, as well as their antiparticles, decay by the weak force.
-Neutrinos (and antineutrinos) do not decay, but a related phenomenon of neutrino oscillations is thought to exist even in vacuums.
-The electron and its antiparticle, the positron, are theoretically stable due to charge conservation unless a lighter particle having magnitude of electric charge ≤ e exists (which is unlikely).
-Its charge is not shown yet.
+Most subatomic particles are unstable.
+All leptons (except the electron) as well as baryons undergo particle decay via the strong or weak force.
+Protons are not known to decay, although whether they are strictly stable remains an open question in physics, as some Grand Unified Theories (GUTs) predict proton decay.
+Muons and tau leptons decay via the weak force.
+Neutrinos do not decay, but undergo neutrino oscillations.
+The electron is theoretically stable because it is the lightest charged particle; conservation of charge prevents it from decaying into lighter particles, as no lighter charged particles exist.